The views expressed by the host on this program now documented to be almost always right 98.5% of the time.

 And again, this is the University of Iowa.

-Today the woman teaching this course discussed the idea of consuming with an open and informed mind.
+Today, the woman teaching this course discussed the idea of consuming with an open and informed mind.

-She discussed purchasing clothing with a company's logo displayed on it, and how as a consumer we are paying to give the business free advertising.
+She discussed purchasing clothing with a company's logo displayed on it and how, as a consumer, we are paying to give the business free advertising.

-Conventional wisdom is a losing, losing road, you know, don't go down it.
+Conventional wisdom is a losing road.

-I'm driving around and listen to other people doing talk shows.
+And I'm just a disc jockey back because I'm driving around and listening to other people doing talk shows.

-Pretty bad, but they were doing and I remember there was one guy who was trying to gin up his audience on this about automobiles.
+And I remember there was one guy who was trying to gin up his audience on this about automobiles.

-Or on the license plate holder or frame, and aren't you upset that you are engaged in free advertising for the dealer?
+And aren't you upset that you are engaged in free advertising for the dealer?

 And he got zero calls on it.

-A journalism class teacher teaching bringing this sort of thing up.
+So here you have a journalism teacher, a journalism class teacher teaching, bringing this sort of thing up.

-But if you go into these journalism schools these days, I mean, you you Go down the hall of any of them and just pick a student at random, say, Hi, uh, why are you here?
+But if you go into these journalism schools these days, I mean, you go down the hall of any of them and just pick a student at random.

 Because I want to change the world.